 A BRIEF HISTORY OF THE COLLINS HOUSE AND ITS OWNERS

-In 1837, the first plat of the Town of Collinsville, executed and recorded by Elizabeth W. Collins (the widow of Willam B. Collins), Joseph Darrow, and Horace Look, being all of the owners of the property.
+In 1837, the first plat of the Town of Collinsville was executed and recorded by Elizabeth W. Collins (the widow of Willam B. Collins), Joseph Darrow, and Horace Look, all of the property owners.

-On October 2, 1845, Elizabeth W. Collins, as guardian of the children/heirs of William B. Collins, sold and conveyed Lot 6, Block 1 of the Town of Collinsville to Daniel D. Collins.
-This property was located on the northeast corner of Main Street and Center Street; said lot 66 feet on Main Street and 148 ½ feet along Center Street, and bordered on the rear by Wood Alley.
+On October 2, 1845, Elizabeth W. Collins, as guardian of the children/heirs of William B. Collins, sold and conveyed Lot 6, Block 1 of the Town of Collinsville, to Daniel D. Collins.
+This property was located on the northeast corner of Main Street and Center Street, 66 feet on Main Street and 148½ feet along Center Street, bordered on the rear by Wood Alley.

-It was upon this property that Daniel D. Collins built a house for himself and his new wife, Elizabeth Anderson Collins.
-The house was built on the rear portion of the property
+Upon this property, Daniel D. Collins built a house for himself and his new wife, Elizabeth Anderson Collins.
+The house was built on the rear portion of the property.

 On March 17, 1849, Daniel D. Collins and his wife conveyed the property to Lewis Lancaster.